 Mental Health Services

-YFT provides clinical services, including regular on-site individual and group counseling sessions and access to community mental health services for resident with special needs.
-Community mental health services include psychiatric evaluations, treatment, medication assessments and management, crisis intervention, in-patient acute psychiatric care and other clinical interventions as identified by Virginia Department of Behavioral Health and Development Services.
+YFT provides on-site mental health services to include individual, group, and family counseling, clinical assessment, psychiatric assessment, and on-going medication management.
+Community mental health services are utilized for resident with special needs.
+Community mental health services include specialized therapy not provided in house, psychological evaluation, crisis intervention, in-patient acute psychiatric care and other clinical interventions as identified by Virginia Department of Behavioral Health and Development Services.

 Assessments